 Tag Archives: Örebro University

-Örebro University and The School of Science are looking for a doctoral student for the doctoral programme in Computer Science.
-The position is expected to conclude with a doctoral degree.
-The PhD student will be affiliated with the research Centre for Applied Autonomous Sensor Systems (AASS).
+Örebro University and the School of Science and Technology are looking for a doctoral student for the doctoral programme in Chemistry, concluding with a licentiate degree.

 Project description